-So begins Psalm 121, often recited in my schooldays.
+So begins the Psalm often recited in my schooldays.

 We all feel a sense of well-being ‘going up’ in a lift, big wheel, hill walking or even mountaineering.

 My favourite evening stroll ends at our local ‘viewpoint’ – every bit of forty feet above sea level!

 Ten miles over the hills of Exmoor, Snowdonia or Cumbria seemed easier than two miles of plodding over flat fenland here!

 A memorable climb was the 19000 foot grind to ‘The Snows of Kilimanjaro’ (Mountain of God) with a breathtaking sunrise through the clouds from below.

 But the ultimate experience was a first ever encounter with a powerful thermal of rising air, flying a glider.